Recovery Wheel |

 should have an open and clear path to the Stars.
 If the wheel is being

-constructed in a man-made structure, it is important to sanctify the
+constructed in a man-made structure, it is important to sanctify and

 Preparing The Sacred Space